Pradumnasaraf/taskit/README.md

 #### Local

-First, we need to install all the external dependencies:
+At the root og the folder run the following command to download the dependencies:

 ```bash
 go mod download